mattheww/gomill/gomill_docs/settings.rst

-.. tip:: For results to be meaningful, you should normally configure players to use a fixed amount of computing power, paying no attention to the amount of real time that passes.
+.. tip:: For results to be meaningful, you should normally configure players to use a fixed amount of computing power, paying no attention to the amount of real time that passes, and make sure :term:`pondering` is not turned on.

 The arguments are: